DianaNites/cargo-sysroot/README.md

 ## Details

-libcore and friends are compiled with the `--release` switch. libcompilter_builtins is built with the `mem` feature, which provides `memcpy` and friends.
+The sysroot crates are compiled with the `--release` switch. compilter_builtins is built with the `mem` and `core` features, which provides `memcpy` and related.

 ## TODO

 * Allow specifying a custom `rust-src`.
 * Allow disabling the `mem` feature.
-* Liballoc.

-## Limitations

-* Liballoc is currently unsupported.

 ## FAQ

-* Q: Why are all versions before 0.4.1 yanked?
+* Q: Why are all versions before 0.5.0 yanked?
 * A: They didn't work correctly due to bugs or changes in the standard distribution.

 * Q: Why did you write this over just using `cargo-xbuild`